MonaQuimbamba/myStandOut/content/posts/reverse-poison.md

 date: 2023-12-15T13:43:53-06:00
 draft: false
 image: brand_image.jpg
-tags: ["Ghydra","reverse"]
+tags: ["x86-64", "ARM"]
 series: "Assembly"
 ---

 ### Table of contents

 ### Tabs

 Some content is just better viewed in tabs.
 There's a shortcode for that.

 {{< tabs tabTotal="2" >}}